 One of the key challenges of our architecture is to achieve a technology-agnostic vision of the network.
-This allows the optimizer and controller to operate on abstract nodes and links instead of, for example, IEEE 802.3az links or eNBs.
-More specifically, the challenge is to map the actual physical network, such as the one illustrated in Fig. 2 (top), into an abstract vision (bottom).
-While the physical network is composed of wired links in the backhaul, relatively stable links from mobile terminals to cell towers, higher-capacity but more dynamic connections to 802.11 APs, potential device-to-device links, and so on, in the abstract vision there are nodes and links, each with a different capacity, that can be reconfigured and switched on and off as required by the optimizer.
+This allows the optimiser and controller to operate on abstract "nodes" and "links" instead of, e.g., 802.3az links or eNBs.
+More specifically, the challenge is to map the actual physical network, like e.g. the one illustrated in Fig. 2 (top), into an abstract vision (bottom).
+While the physical network is composed of wired links in the backhaul, relatively stable links from mobile terminals to cell towers, higher capacity but more dynamic connections to 802.11 Access Points, potential device-to-device links, etc., in the abstract vision there are nodes and links, each with a different capacity, that can be reconfigured and switched on and off as required by the optimiser.

-The proposed architecture is flexible to accommodate different TE mechanisms for the optimizer, depending on the computational resources availability, complexity of the network, and periodicity/timeliness of the operation of the optimization (see the next section for a description of the mechanism used in our implementation).
-Furthermore, the optimization of the network does not have to be changed whenever a new technology is introduced, and only requires mapping the features of the new technology to our abstractions.3
+The proposed architecture is flexible to accommodate different TE mechanisms for the optimiser, depending on the computational resources availability, complexity of the network, and periodicity/timeliness of the operation of the optimisation (see Section IV.C for a description of the mechanism used in our implementation).
+Furthermore, the optimisation of the network does not have to be changed whenever a new technology is introduced, and only requires mapping the features of the new technology to our abstractions.3

 The mapping between the actual network and the abstract one is made in the technology dispatcher module, which performs the association between the mapping modules and the OpenFlow++ interface.
-This interface is the central element of the architecture that supports the following functionality with technology-independent primitives:
+This interface is the central element of the architecture that supports the following functionality with technology-independent primitives: (i) the maintenance of the information in the database, including changes to link capacities, reachability, etc., (ii) the control of the forwarding tables, and (iii) the (de)activation of resources.
+We next describe the OpenFlow commands upon which we rely, as well as the extensions required, to support these features.